google/triggerator/README.md

 ### GAE environemnt, instance class, scaling and costs

 There are two type of environment in GAE: standard and flexible.
 See https://cloud.google.com/appengine/docs/the-appengine-environments
 As flexibile environment doesn't provide Free Tier we use standard.
-But we can manually change the environemnt in your `app.yaml`.
+But you can manually change the environemnt in your `app.yaml`.
 Standard environment allows to scale down to 0 running instances when the application is not in use.

 There are several types of scaling in standard environment.
 By default automatic scaling is used.
 Different scaling type have [different characterictics](https://cloud.google.com/appengine/docs/standard/nodejs/how-instances-are-managed#scaling_types).
 For this solution the most important one is *request timeout*.
 During main execution there will lots of calls to DV360 API (to enable/disable IO/LI) and the API is quite slow.
 So one execution can last quite long.
 Request timeouts are following:
 * Automatic scaling : 10 minutes
 * Basic/manual scaling: 24 hours

 Usually 10 minutes is not enough.
-That because the template for `app.yaml` contains basic_scaling:
+That because by design basic scalling is used and the template for `app.yaml` contains `basic_scaling` section:
 ```yaml
 runtime: nodejs14
 basic_scaling: